linehanMatt/tmp-content/blog/the-narrative-manifesto-part-two.md

 tags: ['data economy']
 authorSlug: 'nick-jordan'
 ---
-### Successful data strategies are built on efficiency, transparency and utility.
+### Successful data strategies are built on efficiency, transparency and utility

 If you missed part one: [The Narrative Manifesto - Achieving the Promise of the Data Economy.](https://narrative.io/blog/the-narrative-manifesto/)